-ZOA delegates visit the grave of Ze'ev Jabotinsky during the 37th World Zionist Congress

-Bal Harbour Councilman Gabriel Groisman: "Make no mistake about it, the BDS movement is a global propaganda campaign against Israel that serves as thin cover for anti-Semitism." for Thank Israeli Soldiers, a Jerusalem-based nonprofit that provides gratitude and educational support for IDF soldiers, assisting the organization in U.S. development and brand awareness.
+ZOA delegates visit the grave of Ze'ev Jabotinsky during the 37th World Zionist Congress for Thank Israeli Soldiers, a Jerusalem-based non-profit that provides gratitude and educational support for IDF soldiers, assisting the organization in U.S. development and brand awareness.
 He also serves in an advisory capacity for California Superintendent of Public Instruction Tom Torlakson and his Team California for Healthy Kids initiative, launched to positively impact the state's 6.2 million public school students.
 Michael earned his BA in theater arts/television production from UCLA.
 We are thrilled to have Michael on the ZOA Florida board.